 Effective financial crisis management requires extensive planning and preparation.
-The Debt Office produces annual plans for how every individual bank or financial institution in Sweden is to be handled if a crisis would arise.
+The Debt Office plans extensively in order to maintain the readiness for managing a bank or other institution that encounters a crisis.

 Significance to the financial system is the deciding factor